DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

  - startDate - return exchanges starting from the chosen date
  - finishDate - return exchanges finishing at the chosen date

-Not providing values to these parameters will result in receiving latest exchange date from all the currencies and EUR is the base.
+Not providing values to these parameters will result in receiving the latest exchange date from all the currencies and EUR is the base.
 ## Application view

+Application UI is on TODO list.
 ![img.png](img.png)

 ## Todo

 - Authorization and authentication
 - UI graphic interface - another application developed with Angular.
-Sends REST API requests to this app and displays exchange ratios graphs and statistics.
+Sends REST API requests to this application, receives data and displays exchange ratios graphs and statistics.